-Easterseals Southeast Wisconsin has provided services in Southeastern Wisconsin for 80 years.
-We provided direct care, education and intervention services for approximately 10,000 individuals and their families last year in Milwaukee, Waukesha, Ozaukee, Washington, Racine, and Kenosha Counties.
+Easterseals Southeast Wisconsin has provided services in Southeast Wisconsin since 1934.
+We provided direct care, education and intervention services for approximately 1,500 individuals and their families last year in Milwaukee, Waukesha, Ozaukee, Washington, Racine, and Kenosha Counties.
 Our vision is to create a community that promotes health, happiness, independence and safety by providing individuals with disabilities increased opportunities for access, inclusion and choice.

 As America’s largest nonprofit health care organization, Easterseals is committed to the comprehensive health and wellness of the more than 1.5 million people it serves each year and is prepared to respond to the needs of the one in four Americans living with disability today with outcomes-based services for all disabilities throughout the lifespan.

 Among our services: early intervention, inclusive childcare, medical rehabilitation and autism services for young children and their families; job training and coaching, employment placement and transportation services for adults with disabilities, including veterans; adult day services and employment opportunities for older adults – in addition to a variety of additional services for people of all ages including mental health and recovery programs, assistive technology, camp and recreation, caregiving support including respite – and much more.

 Additionally, we’ve served transitioning military, veterans and their families and caregivers since WWII and continue to be the “go to” resource for them to help ensure their successful transition to civilian life.